Together, we can make battlefield intelligence integrated, accurate and actionable

 Currently, the U.S. Military’s comms ecosystem consists of “stovepiped” networks and devices designed for individual military services rather than joint warfare.
 A cloud-based system, JADC2 will collect and integrate intelligence, surveillance, and reconnaissance data from sensors across the U.S. military, and then use AI to identify targets.
 This creates the potential for a vast, real-time kill chain where targeting data from numerous sensors is relayed, assessed, and distributed across service and theater boundaries, enabling strikes on time-sensitive targets with long-range fires.

-Viasat has the experience, expertise and technological “glue” needed to link data across services and bring the JADC2 vision to reality.
+See how we've leveraged our experience, expertise and technological “glue” to link data across services and bring the JADC2 vision to reality: